 The firm's principal, Theresa J. Barta, has a particular expertise in representing physicians in actions under

-California's anti-retaliation statute, and is an aggressive litigator with twenty five years of experience.
+California's anti-retaliation statute, and is an aggressive litigator with thirty years of experience.

 Generally speaking, the firm handles matters that arise out of physician’s employment, contractual,